-Edgar Ernesto Ramírez makes his Pacific Opera Victoria debut as Leicester in POV's April 2012 production of Donizetti's Maria Stuarda.
+Edgar Ernesto Ramírez made his Pacific Opera Victoria debut as Leicester in POV's April 2012 production of Donizetti's Maria Stuarda.
 He returns in 2015 for another Donizetti the role – Edgardo in Lucia di Lammermoor

-Edgar Ernesto Ramírez' activities on the concert stage as a featured soloist include Messiah with the Brott Festival in Hamilton, Beethoven's Ninth Symphony with the Winnipeg Symphony Orchestra and the Grand Rapids Symphony, Paulus' To be Certain of the Dawn with the Grand Rapids Symphony, an Opera Gala with Opéra de Quebec, an Opera Gala in Zurich with Francisco Araiza, a concert of operatic favorites with the Brott Festival in Canada, solo performances with the Israeli Opera Studio in Tel Aviv, an Opera Gala at the Palacio de Bellas Artes in Mexico City, various concerts at the Degollado Theater in Guadalajara, Mexico, a concert with the New West Symphony Young Artists with Maestro Boris Brott, Boston Pops Opening Night with Maestro Keith Lockhart and with the Boston Lyric Opera in their concert series.
-Ramírez was also invited to sing at The 150th Gala Anniversary of Puccini hosted by Simonetta Puccini.
+His activities on the concert stage as a featured soloist include Messiah with the Brott Festival in Hamilton, Beethoven's Ninth Symphony with the Winnipeg Symphony Orchestra and the Grand Rapids Symphony, Paulus' To be Certain of the Dawn with the Grand Rapids Symphony, an Opera Gala with Opéra de Quebec, an Opera Gala in Zurich with Francisco Araiza, a concert of operatic favourites with the Brott Festival, solo performances with the Israeli Opera Studio in Tel Aviv, an Opera Gala at the Palacio de Bellas Artes in Mexico City, concerts at the Degollado Theater in Guadalajara, Mexico, as well as engagements with the New West Symphony Young Artists with Maestro Boris Brott, Boston Pops Opening Night with Maestro Keith Lockhart, and the Boston Lyric Opera in their concert series.
+He also performed at Opera Santa Barbara's gala celebrating Puccini's 150th birthday, hosted by Simonetta Puccini.

 Ramírez is winner of the Kahn Award at Boston University College of Fine Arts, the Giulio Gari Competition, The Performing Arts Foundation Competition, and the New West Symphony Young Artist Prize.
 He has received awards from the Léni Fé Bland Foundation, the Profant Foundation, and the ORCH Foundation, as well as from The Metropolitan Opera National Council Auditions in Los Angeles, the Society of Singers Foundation, and the Jaume Aragall International Singing Competition.